 The Ndulinde Sub-Regional Water Supply Scheme fall within wards 5, 6, 11, 12, 16 and 17 of Mandeni Local Municipality.
 The scheme is intended to provide potable water supply to the community that is currently being served through boreholes that are equipped with hand pumps and some springs that are within the area.
 The source of water is Sundumbili Water Works, which is situated on the northern banks of the Thukela River.
 The scheme was intended to serve a total of 42,752 people residing in some 10,691 households with potable water through communal standpipes at a 200m walking distance radius.
-The scheme was initially estimated to cost R 116,579,664 and would have been implemented in phases until 2015/2016 financial year when it would have been fully commissioned.
+The scheme was initially estimated to cost R 116,579,664.